 1 Peter 2

-Peter identifies the exact same two roles for government: " Therefore submit yourselves to every ordinance of man for the Lord's sake, whether to the king as supreme, or to governors, as to those who are sent by him for the punishment of evildoers and for the praise of those who do good" (1 Peter 2:13-14).
+Peter identifies the exact same two purposes for government: " Therefore submit yourselves to every ordinance of man for the Lord's sake, whether to the king as supreme, or to governors, as to those who are sent by him for the punishment of evildoers and for the praise of those who do good" (1 Peter 2:13-14).

 Governors are sent by him to punish evildoers and praise those who do good.
-Those two things, as the Bible explains, are the fundamental roles of any government of men that has, does, or will exist on earth.
+Those two things, as the Bible explains, are the fundamental purposes of any government of men that has, does, or will exist on earth.

 This also forms the Biblical basis for civil disobedience: when government goes outside punishing evil or praising good, especially punishing good, then civil disobedience is appropriate.

 The apostles said as much when they concluded, "We ought to obey God rather than men" (Acts 5:29).
 There is a Biblical place for civil disobedience, and it's very important to be crystal clear on where that is.